By Mark Spencer, ITA Certified New Code and Classic Code NLP Trainer and Change Agent

 Large Group Awareness Training, “Human Potential”

-- Inner Gratitude Training Message:- Drugs, Corruption and Predators (no replies)
+- Inner Gratitude Training Message:- Drugs, Corruption and Predators (1 reply)

-- Stay Away from X-Bility in St. Louis, MO (no replies)
+- Stay Away from X-Bility in St. Louis, MO (2 replies)

 - I've been made "complete" (41 replies)